beancount/docs/docs/09_beancount_query_language.md

     SELECT * FROM has_account("Invest") CLOSE ON 2015-04-01 CLEAR;

 This is a statement suitable to produce a list of accounts to build a balance sheet.
-The “Equity:Earnings:Current” (by default) will contain the net income accumulated during the preceding period.
+The “`Equity:Earnings:Current`” (by default) will contain the net income accumulated during the preceding period.
 No balances for the Income nor Expenses accounts should appear in the output.

 ### Example Statements<a id="example-statements"></a>